5ecompendium/bestiary/_creatures/spring-eladrin.md

 ***Fey Step (Recharge 4-6).*** As a bonus action, the eladrin can teleport up to 30 feet to an unoccupied space it can see.

-***Innate Spellcasting.*** The eladrin's innate spellcasting ability is Charisma.
+***Innate Spellcasting.*** The eladrin's innate spellcasting ability is Charisma (spell save DC 16).
 It can innately cast the following spells, requiring no material components:
 * At will: charm person, Tasha's hideous laughter
 * 3/day each: confusion, enthrall, suggestion
 * 1/day each: hallucinatory terrain, Otto's irresistible dance